ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 already erased and reprogrammed with my own firmware, and if that works, repeat the technique on a micro that still has the stock firmware.

+I have started making a set of firmware and host software to orchestrate the attacks described in _Shaping the Glitch_, as it seemed (now, less so...) easier than adapting the existing flash leaker setup to hardware I've got on hand.
+Also, this is a hobby thing, and I think it would be fun to have a system more like the one described in the paper!

+Software work is progressing, though somewhat slowly as I've had some things to do IRL and my initial attempt at controlling the waveform generator using NI-VISA turned out to be way too much trouble.

+Currently thinking that the 78K0R flash extraction stuff should go in to its own blog post - will aim to do some documentation work soon.

 ## Theory of Operation
 The VSP system is fairly straightforward.
 The computer lives just above the glove box, it's easy to get to and connects to the car wiring harness with